 Once you have experienced the baroque wonders of Potsdam, move on to the Rococo splendors of the Augustusburg Castle and the Falkenlust hunting lodge, which are located in Brühl, North Rhine-Westphalia.
 The Augustusburg castle served as the sumptuous residence of the prince-archbishops of Cologne, while Falkenlust hunting lodge was built so that the prince-archbishops could enjoy a spot of falconry in style.

 Built during the 18th Century, Augustusburg and Falkenlust present the first important reproductions of the Rococo style in Germany.
 For more than a century, they served as models for most of the princely courts.
-Like the Residence of Würzburg, the castles and gardens are outstanding examples of the large princely residence of the 18th century.
+As the Residence of Würzburg, the castles and gardens are outstanding examples of the large princely residence of the 18th century.

 10. Church of Wies